utsav0/daily-dev-tips/src/pages/posts/modifying-rehype-autolink-headings.md

 }
 ```

-And that's how we can modify the rehype autolink headings plugin to be our bit more.
+And that's how we can modify the rehype auto-link headings plugin to be our bit more.

 You can find the complete code on [GitHub](https://github.com/rebelchris/astro-toc/tree/autolink-headings).